ab123246/lidar_super_resolution/README.md

 # Lidar Super-resolution

 This repository contains code for lidar super-resolution with ground vehicles driving on roadways, which relies on a driving simulator to enhance the apparent resolution of a physical lidar.
 To increase the resolution of the point cloud captured by a sparse 3D lidar, we convert this problem from 3D Euclidean space into an image super-resolution problem in 2D image space, which is solved using a deep convolutional neural network.
 By projecting a point cloud onto a range image, we can efficiently enhance the resolution of such an image using a deep neural network.
 We train the network purely using computer-generated data (i.e., CARLA simulator).
-[A video of the package can be found here](https://youtu.be/rNVTpkz2ggY).

 # Dependency